Hans Waldmann (fighter pilot): Invasion of Normandy

 The Invasion of Normandy, which started on the early morning of 6 June 1944, was in full swing by the time Waldmann's Staffel arrived in France in early July.
 The Western Allies were already breaking out of Normandy in what was codenamed Operation Cobra.
 II./JG 3 "Udet" (2nd Group of the 3rd Fighter Wing) was stationed at Nogent-le-Roi, roughly 50 km southwest of Paris.
 The Gruppe was tasked with ground support missions.
 In one of these missions against the Allied invasion forces, Waldmann claimed to have damaged a P-51 Mustang on 31 July 1944.
 He was credited with the destruction of numerous trucks during ground support missions over the period of 2–5 August 1944.

-Waldmann's claimed his first aerial victory in the west, his 126th in total, over a B-24 Liberator on 6 August 1944.
+Waldmann claimed his first aerial victory in the west, his 126th in total, over a B-24 Liberator on 6 August 1944.
 Waldmann had taken off at 11:43 on a free-fighter sweep mission against heavy bombers.
 His unit spotted a formation of B-24s after 45 minutes flying time.
 Waldmann attacked and with his first pass at an altitude of 5000 m had hit one of the B-24 between the two starboard engines, which immediately set the bomber on fire.
 The B-24 was observed to crash 3 km southeast of Méry.
 His final tally for August was seven Allied planes, including the B-24, one Auster on 7 August, and five P-47 Thunderbolts (two on 14 August, two on 18 August and one on 19 August).
 This took his total to 132 aerial victory claims.